Skip to Main Content

 • book impact

 Information Literacy (IL), a concept centered on outcomes-based learning, has become a pillar of undergraduate education on campuses across the country.
-The Framework for Information Literacy in Higher Education offers the library profession's most up-to-date thinking on IL in the academy.
-Links below lead to information that will help any TCNJ instructor easily fold information literacy into the curriculum.
-Please contact me for assistance, if desired.
+The Framework for Information Literacy in Higher Education offers the library profession's official guidance on IL.
+Links below lead to information that can help TCNJ instructors fold IL into their courses.

 Art